CNDY1390/GAIA-Plus/README.md

 ## AgentBeats v2 Remote deployment (Controller)
 Remote mode expects a publicly reachable controller URL per agent.
 The platform injects `HOST` (default `0.0.0.0`) and `AGENT_PORT` when it boots your process; our agents read these env vars automatically.

+### AgentBeats Remote Evaluation

+We expose the Green (assessment controller) agent via a public endpoint (e.g., ngrok) for AgentBeats remote evaluation.

+The White agent runs on the same host and is accessed by the Green agent via a local URL (e.g., http://localhost:9002).
+This design follows the controller–worker pattern and avoids exposing multiple public endpoints.

+AgentBeats interacts only with the Green agent.
+All benchmark execution, including calls to the White agent and metric aggregation, occurs inside the Green agent process.

 ### A) Local controller + Cloudflare tunnel
 1. Start each agent via the Linux scripts (they run `uv` with the configured environment defaults and respect controller-provided overrides):
    ```bash